DanielCiccC/DanielCiccC.github.io/FINM3405/notes/revision_frn_irs.md

 - $C = Fkd$ is the fixed coupon in the swap.

 In this light there is two parties to a fixed-for-floating interest rate swap:
-1. Receive fixed, pay floating : This party agrees to receive a fixed investment interest rate k and pay a floating borrowing interest interest.
+1. **Receive fixed, pay floating**: This party agrees to receive a fixed investment interest rate k and pay a floating borrowing interest interest.
 (Also called the pay floating, received fixed party.)
-2. Pay fixed, receive floating : This party agrees to pay the fixed borrowing interest rate k and receive a floating investment interest rate.
+2. **Pay fixed, receive floating**: This party agrees to pay the fixed borrowing interest rate k and receive a floating investment interest rate.
 (Also called the receive floating, pay fixed party.)

-## 2.5 Pricing a fixed-For-Floating Swap
+## 2.5 Pricing a Fixed-For-Floating Swap

 Pricing a fixed-for-floating swap involves determining the theoretically correct or “fair” fixed rate $k$ in the swap.